Recent Blog Articles

 Like other viruses, the coronavirus responsible for COVID-19 — SARS-CoV-2 — cannot survive without a living cell in which to reproduce.
 Once it enters human cells, SARS-CoV-2 churns out copies of itself, which go on to infect other cells.
 Sometimes, a mistake is made when the virus is replicating.
 This is called a mutation.

 Mutations have led to at least three new, concerning coronavirus variants.
 One, called B.1.1.7, was first detected in the United Kingdom.
 Another, called B.1.351, originated in South Africa.
 A third, called P.1 originated in Brazil.
 All three variants have now been detected in countries around the globe.

 All of these variants contain mutations on the virus's spike protein.
 Spike proteins on the surface of the SARS-CoV-2 virus bind to and allow the virus to enter human cells.
 All three variants share a key mutation (called N501Y) on the spike protein, which allows the virus to bind more tightly to human cells.
 This mutation makes the new variants more contagious than previous SARS-CoV-2 variants.
 The B.1.351 and P.1 variants also share a second mutation, called E484K, which might make it easier for them to re-infect someone who has already been infected or, possibly, someone who has been vaccinated.

-The emergence of these highly transmissible variants is yet another reason why mask wearing, physical distancing, avoiding crowds, and getting vaccinated once you are eligible continue to be as important as ever.
+The emergence of these highly transmissible variants is yet another reason why following CDC guidance on prevention measures and getting vaccinated once you are eligible continue to be as important as ever.

 Can people without symptoms spread the virus to others?